microsoft/xlang/DesignNotes/LDN05 - Platform Abstraction Layer.md

 If *string* was created by calling [XlangCreateString](#xlangcreatestring), the reference count of the backing buffer is incremented, and *newString* uses the same backing buffer.

-If *string* was created by calling [XlangCreateStringReference](#xlangcreatestringreference), (implying it is a *fast-pass* string), Langworthy copies the source string to a new buffer with a new reference count.
+If *string* was created by calling [XlangCreateStringReference](#xlangcreatestringreference), (implying it is a *fast-pass* string), Xlang copies the source string to a new buffer with a new reference count.
 The resulting copy has its own backing buffer and is not a *fast-pass* string.

 Each call to **XlangDuplicateString** must be matched with a corresponding call to [XlangDeleteString](#xlangdeletestring).